Gazi Nuruzzaman Babul

-Gazi Nuruzzaman Babul (death 5 August 2024) was a Bangladesh Nationalist Party politician and a Member of Parliament from Pirojpur-1.
+Gazi Nuruzzaman Babul (death 5 August 2024) was a Bangladesh Nationalist Party politician and a member of parliament from Pirojpur-1.

 Career

 Babul was elected to parliament from Pirojpur-1 as a Bangladesh Nationalist Party candidate in February 1996.

+In 2018, Babul, then district committee chief of the Bangladesh National Party, sought his party's nomination for the Pirojpur-1 seat.
+The party instead backed Shameem Sayedee, the son of convicted war criminal Delwar Hossain Sayeedi.